 Pumpkin: Carotenoids are a family of plant pigments that include beta-carotene.
 A lack of carotenoids in the diet is thought to promote inflammation in the airways.
 Good sources of carotenoids include carrots, apricots, pumpkin, sweet potato, spinach, kale, butternut squash, and collard greens.

 Flax Seed: Flax seed and salmon are both high in Omega 3.
-These essential fatty acid reduce inflammation in the body, including the air passages.
+These essential fatty acids reduce inflammation in the body, including the air passages.

-High Fiber Foods: Increase the fiber in your diet because a healthy and active colon can decrease food sensitivities.
-This helps your your immune system and may reduce the impact of seasonal allergies.
+High Fiber Foods: Increase the fibre in your diet because a healthy and active colon can decrease food sensitivities.
+This helps your immune system and may reduce the impact of seasonal allergies.